 - Present your valid Texas driver’s license.

-- Pay court costs of $144 for regular zone offenses or $169 for offenses occurring within a school zone.
+- Pay court costs of $144 for regular zone offenses or $169 for school zone offenses occurring.
 Payment can be made:

-- Money order or Cashier’s check (do not send cash in the mail).
+- By mail with a money order or Cashier’s check.
+Do not send cash in the mail.
 Personal checks are not accepted.

 You are NOT eligible to take a driving safety course for citation dismissal if: